bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/advanced-symbology.md

 ![Filter the Fire Layer](../images/filterFireLayer.gif "Wow!")

 ## The Centroid Function
+The Centroid function is used to convert polygons to points based on the centroid coordinates of the polygon.
+It is used for data conversion purposes.

 Double click the Historical Fire layer to enter its layer properties and navigate to the symbology tab.
 Change the symbology from Simple fill to Geometry generator and set the Geometry type to Point / MultiPoint.

 Click the Epsilon button beside the code block to open the Expression Dialog window if it doesn't automatically appear.
-You can take some time at this point to explore different expressions that are displayed in the centre of window.
+You can take some time at this point to explore different expressions that are displayed in the centre block of the dialog.

 In the code block, enter the following code:
 ```python
 Centroid($geometry)
 ```

-Click Apply.
+Click Apply and OK to exit the window.

 Now every fire on the map is displayed as a point and you should be able to see some fires that weren't visible before.